Co-op e-Learning Courses

 - On Co-op’s self-directed e-courses are designed for those governing, leading, working in, or entering the co‑operative movement.
 On Co-op has developed this series of ten Co-op e-Learning Courses, providing you with targeted and topical information on a variety of co-operative subjects.

 - The Co-op e-Learning Courses offer a flexible learning schedule, allowing you to further your co-op knowledge at a time and a pace that meets YOUR needs.
-Once you register and receive your password, you have 24/7/365 access from the comfort of your home or work computer.
+Once you register and receive your private link, you have 24/7 access from the comfort of your home or work computer.
 Review material and go back to past lessons at any time.

 - Components of each e-course vary, but may include readings, selections from printed books/articles, videos and self-directed exercises, quizzes or reflective assignments.